 LEARNING AND TEACHING

-6. To support faculty scholarship, teaching excellence, and service to the International Sports Sciences Association, community and professional activities
+6. To support faculty scholarship, teaching excellence, and service to Lionel University, community and professional activities

 7. To support faculty leadership in the development of contemporary curricula